-Choosing a Blog niche is one of the hardest decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”
+Choosing a Blog niche is one of the most complex decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

 You probably have a million ideas in your head.
 You’re super excited and want to start typing away to glory.
 But you don’t know how to go about it or what blog topic to pursue.

 You must be thinking… “Angela, I have so many interests.
-How can I just blog about 1 topic or 1 niche?
+How can I just blog about one topic or one niche?
 That sounds so boring!”

 Well, I’m here to tell you otherwise.

 Now, if you don’t have a blog or are thinking of starting one, I have a step-by-step guide here on starting a money-making blog that will help!
 Or you can take my free 7-day course on starting a blog that makes money from day 1!

 This post includes affiliate links to products I truly (from the bottom of my heart) recommend, meaning at no extra cost to you, I may earn a small percentage which I will use to feed my poor, hungry dogs.

 LET’S ANSWER THE MOST BASIC QUESTION before I get into the nitty-gritty of blog niches and help you with some fantastic blog niche ideas.